infobloxopen/docker-infoblox/README.md

 ### 2) Installing plugin from the Docker Hub
 ```
-$ docker plugin install infoblox/ipam-plugin:v1.1.0
+$ docker plugin install infoblox/ipam-plugin:1.1.0 --alias infoblox

-Plugin "infoblox/ipam-plugin:v1.1.0" is requesting the following privileges:
+Plugin "infoblox/ipam-plugin:1.1.0" is requesting the following privileges:
  - network: [host]
  - mount: [/etc/infoblox]
  - mount: [/var/run]
- - allow-all-devices: [true]
- - capabilities: [CAP_SYS_ADMIN CAP_NET_ADMIN]
 Do you grant the above permissions? [y/N]

 ```

 The plugin requests the following priviliges:
   * access to the host network
-  * mounts /etc/infoblox directory on the host as a volume to container to read configuration file
+  * mounts /etc/infoblox directory on the host as a volume to  container to read its configuration file
   * mounts /var/run directory on the host as a volume to container to access docker socket file